defenestrator/Laravel-BDD-CI/readme.md

-# Laravel-BDD-CI with Behat, PhpSpec and Travis-CI
+# Laravel-BDD-CI featuring Behat, and Travis-CI

 [![Build Status](https://travis-ci.org/defenestrator/Laravel-BDD-CI.svg?branch=master)](https://travis-ci.org/defenestrator/Laravel-BDD-CI)

 A starter kit for Laravel 5 BDD with support for Travis-CI

-Assuming you have PHP >=5.4,
-and have installed Composer:
+Assuming you have PHP >=5.4, and have installed Composer:

 `curl -sS https://getcomposer.org/installer | php`

-and added the Laravel installer to your global composer requirements:
+then added the Laravel installer to your global composer requirements:

 `composer global require "laravel/installer=~1.1"`

-...
+...breathe deep and proceed

 ### How to build it
 #### Either